Our Mission

 Our Core Values

-Equitable Food Access in
+Fair Food Access in

 the bi-state is Our Business

 Nutritional security is defined as a situation that exists when all people at all times have physical, social, and economic access to sufficient, safe, and nutritious food that meets their dietary needs and food preferences for an active and healthy life.
 Poor nutrition is a leading cause of illness in the United States, associated with more than half a million deaths yearly.
-Poor nutrition is linked with an increased risk of obesity, diabetes, and heart disease as well as broader impacts, such as higher healthcare costs and decreased productivity.
+Poor nutrition is linked with an increased risk of obesity, diabetes, and heart disease, as well as broader impacts, such as higher healthcare costs and decreased productivity.